Connecticut to Maryland Car Shipping (2026 Cost Guide)

 - Type of transport: Open carriers are budget-friendly, while enclosed transport is recommended for high-value or classic cars.
 Top-loading is another option to consider.
 Learn more in our guide to open vs. enclosed shipping.

-- Distance and route: The route from Connecticut to Maryland is about 302 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The journey from Connecticut to Maryland spans about 302 miles.
+More miles mean more fuel and labor, raising the cost.

 - Fuel prices: Variability in fuel prices across states affects the cost of moving a vehicle between Connecticut and Maryland.